Advanced-JavaScript/data-structures-and-algorithms/Data-Structures/tree/README.md

 - inOrder(): traverses tree in the order of left, root, right
 - postOrder(): traverses tree in the order of left, right, root

+- findMaximumValue(): returns the maximum value in the whole tree.

 ### Binary Search Tree

 - add(): adds a node to the BST containing a given value (further left for smaller and right for larger values)